brittshea/example_repo/README.md

 that mostly works.

-everythign works, this is a confirmation
+everything works, this is a confirmation